Disappearing Bird Species’ Nesting Debut on Desecheo NWR

 And why do we do it?

 We restore islands for nature and people worldwide.
-Through holistic island restoration, we create cascading benefits – from healthy biodiversity to improved coral recovery to increased food security to climate resilience.
+Through removing invasive species and accelerating the recovery of native plants and animals, we create cascading benefits – from healthy biodiversity to improved coral recovery to increased food security to climate resilience.
 Everything is connected, and the impact of what we do is felt far beyond the coastline, building a healthier planet one island at a time.

 Holistic Restoration is an all-encompassing strategy that revitalizes plants, animals, and oceans while ensuring they thrive and sustain themselves in the long run.